 - The forefoot of the Tier 1 pack is covered with a breathable mesh material that is bristly to the touch.

-- The tongue which is connected to the collar is built with a more delicate kind of mesh which is softer than the one on the vamp.
+- The tongue of the women’s and men’s New Balance 574 Sport which is connected to the collar is built with a more delicate kind of mesh, softer than the one on the vamp.

-- The tongue is accentuated by the New Balance 574 branding either stitched or welded to the mesh fabric.
+- The tongue displays the New Balance 574 branding that’s either stitched or welded to the mesh fabric.

 - The N logo sits on the lateral and medial sides, either stitched or fused on the synthetic material underneath it.